jovanmedfordDataAnalyst/loan-data-from-prosper/README.md

 LoanStatus - The current status of the loan: Cancelled, Chargedoff, Completed, Current, Defaulted, FinalPaymentInProgress, PastDue.
 The
 PastDue status will be accompanied by a delinquency bucket.
 StatedMonthlyIncome - The monthly income the borrower stated at the time the listing was created.

+## Summary of Findings

+It was found that about 71% of the reported stated monthly income per listing was between $2500 and $8000, which is largely considered to be medium income wages.
+This provides some context to the distribution of credit ratings has a bell shape around the C grade as shown in the slides.